ycrc/ood-user-mapping/README.md

 The YCRC OOD servers are configured with CAS for authentication.
 Users log in to a CAS-enabled OOD using their NetID, which is unique to each user.
-When a user has multiple accounts on the cluster, they would like to be able to log in to OOD and work under different accounts.
+When a user has multiple accounts on the cluster, they would like to be able to log in to OOD and work under the different accounts.
-However, the default virtual host deployed by OOD can only allow one such account, and we use the default virtual host for research accounts.
+However, the default setting of OOD can only allow one such account.
-For course accounts, we create  a course-specific virtual host for each course on the cluster and map the login NetID to the appropriate course account.
+To reseove the issue, we dedicate the default virtual host deployed by OOD for research accounts only and create an individual virtual host for each course that is using OOD on the cluster.
+We also map the login NetID to the appropriate course account in each course-specific virtual host.
 The mapping operation is done using our customized user mapping scripts.
-The different virtual hosts are essentially different frontends and they all share the same OOD backend.
+The different virtual hosts are essentially different frontends of OOD and they all share the same OOD backend.
 Through multiple virtual hosts and our customized user mapping scripts, a user with multiple accounts can easily log in with one NetID, but work under different accounts on OOD.